How to Achieve Your Goals Without Needing to Rely on Willpower

 Stay accountable.

 Let’s not forget about accountability.
-Because we're operating on autopilot much of the time, a big way that we can help ourselves is to really hold ourselves accountable to our goals.
+Support, accountability, encouragement, structure, and external reflection can also help us stay connected to goals when motivation naturally fluctuates.
 One way we could do this is by making our goals known - telling others about them, etc. What this will do is it’ll help us to stick with our goals because we want to be the kind of person that holds to their values and does what they say they're going to do.
 This is one of the reasons why coaches and therapists are so great.
 They know what your goals are and not only do they give you the tools to help you attain them, but they’re also there to hold you accountable when your willpower ebbs and flows... and when you need someone outside of you to remind you of your values, why they’re so important to you, and how dedicated you are to achieving them.

 Don’t wait.
 Celebrate now.